create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBody.md

 ### MFVec3f [in, out] **forces** [ ]

-Forces defines linear force values applied to the object every frame.
+*forces* defines linear force values applied to the object every frame.

 ### MFVec3f [in, out] **torques** [ ]

-Torques defines rotational force values applied to the object every frame.
+*torques* defines rotational force values applied to the object every frame.

 ### SFBool [in, out] **autoDisable** FALSE

-AutoDisable toggles operation of disableAngularSpeed, disableLinearSpeed, disableTime.
+*autoDisable* toggles operation of disableAngularSpeed, disableLinearSpeed, disableTime.

 ### SFFloat [in, out] **disableTime** 0 <small>[0,∞) <span class="no">not supported</span></small>

-DisableTime defines interval when body becomes at rest and not part of rigid body calculations, reducing numeric instabilities.
+*disableTime* defines interval when body becomes at rest and not part of rigid body calculations, reducing numeric instabilities.

 #### Hint